-One way your baby begins to gain independence is learning to sit on his own, but this does not happen overnight.
-First, a series of steps and motor skills are required for him to master this milestone.
+One way your baby begins to gain independence is learning to sit on her own, but this does not happen overnight.
+First, a series of steps and motor skills are required for her to master this milestone.

-Being able to sit upright means your baby’s neck and back muscles are strong enough to carry their weight in an upright position and he has gained control of his head.
+Being able to sit upright means your baby’s neck and back muscles are strong enough to carry their weight in an upright position and she has gained control of her head.

-According to Pediatrician Melissa Goldstein M.D. a baby’s development starts from the head down.
-At 4 months old babies are able to sit down with support from a caretaker or furniture.
-By 5-6 months old most can sit by themselves in a tripod position in which they position their hands on the floor in front of themselves for reinforcement.
-At 7 months old they will probably sit on their own for some seconds with no support and free hands to explore and grab objects around themselves.
-At this point they might even be able to sit up from lying down on their tummy by pushing themselves up from the surface with their hands.
-Finally, by the age of 8 or 9 months they are likely to sit steadily on their own for some time.
+According to Pediatrician Melissa Goldstein M.D., a baby’s development starts from the head down.
+At 4 months, babies are able to sit down with support from a caretaker or furniture.
+By 5-6 months, most can sit by themselves in a tripod position in which they position their hands on the floor in front of themselves for reinforcement.
+At 7 months, they will probably sit on their own for a few seconds with no support and free hands to explore and grab objects around themselves.
+At this point they might even be able to sit up when they’re lying down on their tummy and push themselves up from the surface with their hands.
+Finally, by the age of 8 or 9 months, they are likely to sit steadily on their own for a few minutes.
 Continue reading